3rd Battalion, 15th Infantry Regiment participates in NATO exercise Dragon 24

 |1

-This work, 3rd Battalion, 15th Infantry Regiment participates in NATO exercise Dragon 24, by SGT Cecil Elliott II, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 3rd Battalion, 15th Infantry Regiment participates in NATO exercise Dragon 24, by SGT Anthony Ford, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.